Monthly Report on Credit and Liquidity Programs

 In March 2009, the FOMC announced that it would also purchase up to $300 billion of longer-term Treasury securities to help improve conditions in private credit markets.
 The Federal Reserve purchased a range of securities across the maturity spectrum, including Treasury Inflation-Protected Securities (TIPS).
 The bulk of purchases were in intermediate maturities.
 In August 2009, the FOMC announced that it would gradually slow the pace of these transactions in order to promote a smooth transition in markets as purchases of these Treasury securities were completed.
 As anticipated, the purchases were completed by the end of October 2009.

 The FRBNY announced in August 2009 that it would streamline the set of external investment managers for the agency-guaranteed MBS purchase program, reducing the number of investment managers from four to two.
-As of March 2, 2010, the FRBNY began to use its own staff on select days to transact directly in the secondary market for agency MBS as part of the FOMC's large-scale asset purchase programs (LSAPs), consistent with the announcement of November 2009.
+As of March 2, 2010, the FRBNY began to use its own staff on select days to transact directly in the secondary market for agency MBS as part of the FOMC’s LSAPs, consistent with the announcement of November 2009.
 These changes were not performance-related: the FRBNY had anticipated that it would adjust its use of external investment managers as it gained more experience with the program.

 On September 23, 2009, the FOMC announced its intention to gradually slow the pace of its purchases of agency-guaranteed MBS and agency debt.
 In implementing this directive, the Trading Desk of the FRBNY announced that it would scale back the average weekly purchase amounts of agency MBS and reduce the size and frequency of agency debt purchases.
 As anticipated by the FOMC, these transactions were completed by the end of the first quarter of 2010.
 As of August 19, 2010, the settlement of all remaining outstanding MBS from these purchases was complete.
 In January 2011, the FRBNY began a process to streamline the administration of agency MBS held in the SOMA portfolio by consolidating these securities through a service offered by Fannie Mae and Freddie Mac called CUSIP aggregation.

-The FRBNY executed the purchase of additional Treasury securities and the reinvestment plan, as directed by the FOMC in November 2010.
-In doing so, the FRBNY announced the distribution of maturities of securities it planned to purchase.
+As the FRBNY executed the purchase of additional Treasury securities and the reinvestment plan, as directed by the FOMC in November 2010, it announced the distribution of maturities of securities it planned to purchase.
 In addition, in order to promote transparency in the market, the FRBNY began publishing the prices at which the securities were purchased at the end of each scheduled monthly purchase period.
 Finally, to provide operational flexibility and to ensure that it was able to purchase the most attractive securities on a relative-value basis, the FRBNY temporarily relaxed the 35 percent per-issue limit on SOMA holdings under which it had been operating.

 Reverse repos are a tool that could be used to support a reduction in monetary accommodation at the appropriate time.
 Under a reverse repo, the FRBNY Trading Desk sells a security under an agreement to repurchase that security in the future.
 A reverse repo is the economic equivalent of collateralized borrowing.
 The FRBNY periodically conducts these transactions to ensure operational readiness at the Federal Reserve, the major clearing banks, the primary dealers, and other counterparties; the transactions have no material impact on the availability of reserves or on market rates.